FrancoRamirezz/Flask-React-OpenAI/README.md

 ## Installation

 As for installation, it is important to have "npm" installed and ready to work.
-After that is ready, the best thing is to use npx install
+After that is ready, the best thing is to use npx install.

+# The diffrent componets
+The homepage,the main page for this project

 ## Hosting
 For the personal website: I am going to add it or vercel to host it